Local elections are held by postal vote. Once voting opens, New Zealand Post delivers voting papers to all enrolled voters.

 When an election is underway, once received you should complete your voting document, seal it in the return postage-paid envelope and post or deliver it to the Electoral Officer.
 Locations for delivery will be published with elections information.

 Anyone who is not able to complete a postal vote independently due to disability is invited to contact the Electoral Officer.

-If you don't receive any voting papers, you can request a special vote.
+Voting papers for the Coastal ward councillor by-election have been mailed out to all enrolled Coastal electors from 16 September.
+If you don't receive any voting papers by 21 September, you can request a special vote.
 There are many reasons you could cast a special vote, including:

 You will need to complete a statutory declaration when you cast a special vote.
 This is a legal requirement to protect voters against possible duplicate voting.
 The statutory declaration will be provided to the person casting a special vote, along with a special voting paper and candidate information booklet.

-Special voting documents for the 2021 Coastal ward councillor by-election will be available from the day voting opens on 16 September 2021.
-Watch this space for details.
+Special voting documents for the 2021 Coastal ward councillor by-election are now available.

 If you have any questions about special voting, please contact Electoral Officer Jo Daly on 03 941 8581 or firstname.lastname@example.org